 Red denotes controversial item

-The second ingredient is fish broth.
+The second ingredient is beef broth.
 Broths are of only modest nutritional value.
-Yet because they add both flavor and moisture to a dog food, they are a common addition component in many canned products.
+Yet because they add both flavor and moisture to a dog food, they are a common component in many wet products.

 The fourth ingredient is dried egg product, a dehydrated form of shell-free eggs.
 Quality can vary significantly.
 Lower grade egg product can even come from commercial hatcheries — from eggs that have failed to hatch.